-Entry Capacity Substitution resulting from QSEC auctions for March 2013 is provided in the table below4:
+Entry Capacity Substitution resulting from QSEC auctions for March 2014 is provided in the table below1:

-Results for March 2013 QSEC
+Results for March 2014 QSEC

 ASEP where release of incremental entry capacity was triggered.
 Quantity Date from Donor Quantity Substituted Comment

 None n/a n/a n/a n/a

 As there were no bids that triggered the release of incremental capacity there will be no requirement, nor opportunity to consider entry capacity substitution.
 Had such bids been received substitution would have been considered and indicative data relating to quantities and ASEPs populated in the table.
-The timing of this report would prevent definitive data being provided.

-3.2.
-Achievement of Objectives
+3.2 Achievement of Objectives